gnpkrish/yadr/README.md

 **YADR is an opinionated dotfile repo that will make your heart sing**

-  * OSX is the best OS.
-MacVim is the best editor.
-Zsh is the best shell.
-Pry is the best irb.
-Solarized is the best color scheme.
   * Apple-style philosophy: make everything Just Work and Look Good.
 Don't worry about too many options.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction
   * Avoid stressful hand motions, e.g. remap Esc to caps lock key, remap underscore to Alt-k in vim, make window management in vim easy.